-Fare revenue decreased in FY2020 due to the Covid-19 pandemic - Metro stopped collecting fares in April to allow for rear boarding.
+Fare revenue decreased in FY2021 due to the Covid-19 pandemic - Metro was not collecting fares July 2020 to January 2021 to allow for rear boarding.
 Property taxes and state grant revenue reflected small increases.
 Federal grant revenue increased due to the CARES Act grant.
-Revenue from Other Sources decreased due to decreases in planning grants and interest on investments.
+Revenue from Other Sources decreased due to decreased interest on investments and the cessation of the bikeshare and SOTO/NETO programs.